-The TRYP by Wyndham Bad Bramstedt Hotel is situated in the midst of Bad Bramstedt's spa gardens.
-Enjoy the natural calm of the spa gardens with a Kneipp facility, Nordic walking routes and the "Garten der Sinne" (Garden of the Senses) right in front of the hotel door.
-The spa town of Bad Bramstedt is famous for its water cures and health baths as well as for air and light therapy.
+The TRYP by Wyndham Bad Bramstedt Hotel is situated amidst Bad Bramstedt's spa gardens.
+Enjoy the natural calm of the spa gardens with a Kneipp facility, Nordic walking routes and the "Garten der Sinne" (Garden of Senses) right in front of our door.
+The spa town of Bad Bramstedt is famous for its water cures and health baths as well as for climatotherapy and light therapies.
 The weekly farmers' and flea markets in the city centre are popular meeting spots, along with many attractive dance bars, cafés, skittle and bowling alleys.
-The Theater des Kurhauses (Theatre at the Spa House) offers a diverse cultural programme.

-The gentle hills of the river landscape are ideal for long walks hikes and bike tours.
-Two well-known hiking routes, the Ochsenweg (Ox' Path) and the Mönchsweg, (Monk's Path) lead through Bad Bramstedt.
-The Mönchsweg takes you through the Mönkloher Forst forest, where you will find an enchanted Forest Chapel.
+The gentle hills of the river landscape are ideal for extensive walks, hikes and cycle tours.
+Two well-known hiking routes, the Ochsenweg (Ox Road) and the Mönchsweg, (Monks' Trail) lead through Bad Bramstedt.
+Follow the Monks' Trail to discover the enchanted Forest Chapel in Mönkloher Forst.

-The castle is only 800 metres from the TRYP by Wyndham Bad Bramstedt Hotel.
-The gatehouse was a gift from the Danish King Christian IV to his mistress Wiebke Kruse.
+The castle is only 800 m away from the TRYP by Wyndham Bad Bramstedt Hotel.
+The gatehouse was a gift from the Danish King Christian IV to his mistress, Wiebke Kruse.
 The construction of the actual castle was terminated due to disrepair.

 The history of the Bramstedt water mill can be traced back to 1546.
 From 1633 to 1698, the mill belonged to the Bramstedt noble manor and it was run independently up to the 20th century.
 In 1968, the mill's main building was destroyed.
 The residential house is still inhabited today.

 The sculpture of Wiebke Kruse is reminiscent of a romantic love story: As the Danish king Christian IV rode through Bramstedt in 1625, he saw the young Wiebke Kruse washing clothes by the wayside and fell in love with her immediately.
 Wiebke Kruse became his mistress and they had two children together.
-In 1995, the blacksmith Alfred Schmidt created the sculpture which is designed to capture the image King Christian saw during his visit.
+In 1995, the blacksmith Alfred Schmidt created the sculpture, capturing Wiebke how King Christian saw her during his visit.